-The weight-cut refers to the short-term loss of weight before competition, usually within 7 days.
+The weight-cut refers to the short-term loss of weight before a competition, usually within 7 days.
 This blog contains a guide on how to safely approach a weight-cut while decreasing the negative impacts on performance.

 Why a Weight Cut?